intmus/inttheory22-23/_14-secondary-dominant-functions/a1-ex-secdoms.md

 ## Labeling secondary dominant chords

+Remember that when using Roman numerals analysis, it is best practice to explain any chords that do not have their "standard" function.
+If a I chord has a dominant function, such as a cadential I 6/4 chord, you should denote in some way that this particular chord is tertiary function rather than the I chord's standard tonic function.
+If a vii<sup>o6</sup> is not acting with its standard dominant function and instead acting as a passing chord, that should be noted in your Roman numerals.
+Secondary function chords are no different.

-In the example above, the ii chord becomes a major chord once the sharp is added, so it is no longer a ii chord.
+In the example above, the ii chord transforms into a major chord once the sharp is added, so it is no longer a "standard" ii chord.
 To denote this in our Roman numerals, we use two Roman numerals separated by a slash: V/V. We read this as "five of five".
 In this labeling, the Roman numeral before the backslash is the chord's function as if it were *in the key of* the Roman numeral after the slash.
 In our example above, the D minor chord becomes a D major chord, so it now acts as the V chord in the key of G major: a "five of five".

 One important note, standard practice for secondary function chords allows you to tonicize any chord that is *not* a diminished triad.
 This means that vii<sup>o</sup> in major and minor as well as ii<sup>o</sup> in minor should not be tonicized.